25 most important employee survey questions

 It might be tempting to ask open questions with a text response field.
 However, these raise the mental threshold of answering, which lowers response rates and also makes aggregating data and following trends harder.
 It’s a safer solution to allow adding optional comments to multiple-choice questions.

 A complete picture will require investigating most themes from multiple angles with different questions.
 Teamspective’s pulse surveys dig deeper into the nuances with 1-13 employee survey questions for each theme.
 Questions are rotated automatically, so a very broad perspective is gathered over each quarter, while a maximum of 6 questions need to be answered at once.
-The “traditional” HR survey approach of asking dozens of questions at once is burdensome for respondents.
+The “traditional” HR software approach of asking dozens of questions at once is burdensome for respondents.
 We have found that response rates drop sharply after the 6th question.

 As a bonus, rotating questions make answering interesting and thought-provoking, instead of becoming a tedious, repetitive chore.
 You can also add custom questions if something crucial to your company is not covered by the standard set of 61.